Reforms to meet Australia's future infrastructure needs

-The 2021 Australian Infrastructure Plan is a practical and actionable roadmap for infrastructure reform.
+Infrastructure Australia is proud to publish the 2021 Australian Infrastructure Plan (the 2021 Plan), a practical and actionable roadmap for reform.

-- Place-based outcomes for communities — unlocking the potential of every location.
+- Place-based outcomes for communities - unlocking the potential of every place

-- Industry productivity and innovation — facilitating a step change in productivity.
+- Industry productivity and innovation - facilitating a step change in industry productivity

-- Telecommunications and digital — ensuring equity in an era of accelerating digitalisation.
+- Telecommunications and digital - ensuring equality in an era of accelerating digitalisation

 - Waste - accelerating Australia's transition to a circular economy.